 Jewellery is never just jewellery.
 It’s a whisper of history, a mark of belonging, a quiet rebellion, or an unapologetic statement.
-The woman who chooses polki jewellery is drawn to its raw, uncut diamonds — the kind that shimmer with a quiet confidence, much like the woman herself.
-The one who reaches for Kundan jewellery is enchanted by its intricate layers of gold and vibrant enamel, reflecting the richness of tradition with a contemporary spirit.
+The woman who chooses polki jewellery set is drawn to its raw, uncut diamonds – the kind that shimmer with a quiet confidence, much like the woman herself.
+The one who reaches for kundan jewellery is enchanted by its intricate layers of gold and vibrant enamel, reflecting the richness of tradition with a contemporary spirit.
 Both styles have adorned queens and rebels alike.
 Although they share a deep historical connection, they differ significantly in composition, craftsmanship and cultural significance.
-But today, they belong to the woman who knows exactly who she is.

 Feature | Kundan Jewellery | Polki Jewellery |